imranq/tarteel-musullah/readme.md

 * Word based approach could start using string matching for different roots for bi-grams, tri-grams etc
 * Deal with a tree of expanding notes of roots
 * stop recording after certain amount of silence 1 minute or so
-* Fix the issue when users repeat a verse that it doesn't
+* Fix the issue when users repeat a verse
-    * Remove repetitious phrases
+    * Potential solution: Remove repetitious phrases
 * Look into switching to streamlit
-* Add ability to capture english and arabic
+* Add tests and componentize functions

 ## Algorithmic approaches
 * Whisper model to transcribe speech to arabic using Tarteel AI